sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 1. Save the changes.

-## Create the gateway device
+## Create the Azure IoT Edge gateway device

-The security and safety video analytics application includes an **Lva Edge Object Detector** device template and an **Lva Edge Motion Detection** device template.
+The security and safety video analytics application includes a **Lva Edge Object Detector** device template and a **Lva Edge Motion Detection** device template.
 In this section you create a gateway device template using the deployment manifest, and add the gateway device to your IoT Central application.

 ### Create a device template for the Lva Edge Gateway